audeering/audb/_sources/load.rst.txt

 audio files can be automatically converted.
 This creates a new flavor of the database, represented by :class:`audb.Flavor`.
-The following properties can be changed:
+The following properties can be changed.

 .. code-block:: yaml